ebi-gene-expression-group/index-gxa/README.md

 - Update experiment designs
 - Update coexpressions
-- Reindex bioentities collection
 - Reindex analytics import

-Scripts to create and load data into the `gxa-*` Solr indexes (for bionetities and analytics).
+Scripts to create and load data into the `gxa-*` Solr indexes (for analytics).
 Execution of tasks here require that `bin/` directory in the root of this repo is part of the path, and that the following executables are available:

 - awk
 - jq (1.5)